Andre Hal

-Andre Jeroy Hal Jr. (born May 30, 1992) is a former American football safety.
-He spent his 5-year NFL career with the Houston Texans who drafted him in the seventh round of the 2014 NFL Draft.
-He played college football at Vanderbilt.
+Andre Jeroy Hal Jr. (born May 30, 1992) is an American former professional football player who was a safety in the National Football League (NFL).
+He spent his five-year NFL career with the Houston Texans who selected him in the seventh round of the 2014 NFL draft.
+He played college football for the Vanderbilt Commodores.

-High school
+Early life

 Hal attended Port Allen High School in Port Allen, Louisiana, where he was a senior captain and a four-year starter at defensive back.
 As a senior, he helped lead his team to the district title and advance to first round of 3A state playoffs.
 He collected 53 total tackles and four interceptions as a senior, earning first-team 3A All-State honors after returning five kickoffs for scores, and contributing with three touchdown receptions on offense.
-He also was a member of the school’s track and field team, and was part of the 3A state champion 4x200-meter relay foursome (TJ Herbert, Mitchell Moore, Johnathan Johnson) that also set the state record, third fastest time in the nation.
+He also was a member of the school's track and field team, and was part of the 3A state champion 4x200-meter relay foursome (TJ Herbert, Mitchell Moore, Johnathan Johnson) that also set the state record, third fastest time in the nation.

 Considered a three-star recruit by Rivals.com, he was rated as the 56th best cornerback prospect of his class.